LilianSchall/NginL/README.md

 <!-- FEATURES -->
 ## Features

-Mercle has the following features implemented:
+NginL has the following features implemented:
 1. It is a multithreaded webserver which can support stress-tests up to 10000 simulteanous connections.
 2. It can host multiple virtual hosts.
 Each of those can point out to a separate webpage to serve.
-3. Mercle is currently not a persistant webserver, so after it interacted with a client, it closes the connexion with the remote.
+3. NginL is currently not a persistant webserver, so after it interacted with a client, it closes the connexion with the remote.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License

 Distributed under the GPL 3.0 License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>